-A.1 Final Effluent Limitations, Monitoring Point 001A
+1. Final Effluent Limitations, Monitoring Point 001A

-From the Effective Date of the permit until the Expiration Date, the permittee is authorized to discharge from Monitoring Point 001A through Outfall 001 and Outfall 002 combined.
+During the period beginning on the effective date of this permit and lasting until the expiration date of this permit, the permittee is authorized to discharge treated municipal wastewater from Monitoring Point 001A through Outfall 001.
+Outfall 001 discharges to an unnamed tributary to Onion Creek.
 Such discharge shall be limited and monitored by the permittee as specified below.
-Load limits were computed using an average wet weather flow of 1.50 mgd.
-Flow itself is not a limited parameter.